Total robustness in Bayesian Nonlinear Regression: Proofs

-\emph{Term C (model misspecification).} Since $X-W = N \perp W$ and $Y\mid X \perp W$, by the chain rule we have Applying the total‑variation–to–KL bound as in (\ref{eq:term-C}) therefore gives
+\emph{Term C (model misspecification).} Since $X-W = N \ind W$ and $Y\mid X \ind W$, by the chain rule we have Applying the total-variation-to-KL bound as in (\ref{eq:term-C}) therefore gives

-Inserting the bounds from Steps~1–4 into the triangle inequality used at the start of the proof of Theorem~\ref{thm:pseudo-classical} yields the stated inequality, with $\KL_{*}$ now equal to $\KL_{N}+\KL_{E}$.
+Inserting the bounds for Terms~A--C into the triangle inequality used at the start of the proof of Theorem~\ref{thm:pseudo-classical} yields the stated inequality, with $\KL_{\ast}$ now equal to $\KL_{N}+\KL_{E}$.
 All other constants and residual terms are identical to those in the classical case.
-The marginal-X bound version follows exactly from that of \ref{cor:pseudo-marginalX-classical}. \end{proof}
+The marginal-$X$ bound follows exactly as in Proposition~\ref{cor:pseudo-marginalX-classical}. \end{proof}